dougalcorn/occasionalbackpacker/app/pages/about.md

 ---
 I'm just an middle-aged guy who likes the backcountry.
 My day-job involves sitting on my butt in front of a computer and dealing with lots of people.
-Eventually it all gets too me and I have to escape.
+Eventually it all gets to me and I have to escape.
 If I'm lucky I've already started planning a weekend away.

 I'm attracted to the backcountry because I like the quiet.
 I enjoy